 STROKE IS CAUSED by a blocked blood vessel or bleeding in the brain.
 The signs of a stroke include a sudden and severe headache, weakness, numbness, vision problems, confusion, trouble walking or talking, dizziness, and slurred speech.
-It Stroke is a devastating and debilitating disease condition that can not only destroy the lives of patients the afflicted, but also of their families and dependants.
+It is a devastating and debilitating condition that can not only destroy the lives of the afflicted but also of their families and dependants.

 The Burden of a Stroke

-· Strokes are the third third-most common cause of death worldwide.
+· Strokes are the third-most common cause of death worldwide.

-· Every sixth person we meet today will is likely to suffer from a stroke in their lifetime.
+· Every sixth person we meet today is likely to suffer a stroke in their lifetime.

-· Every 40 seconds, one person in India is stricken by a develops stroke in India.
+· Every 40 seconds, one person in India is stricken by a stroke.

-· Every 4 minutes, I one-person in India die of stroke in India.
+· Every 4 minutes, one person in India dies of stroke.

-· The ‘F.A.S.T is the acronym helps you quickest spot if someone is having a stroke way.
-It's the acronyms an easy way to learn the key signs of a stroke and what to do when you see them.
+‘F.A.S.T’ is the quickest way.
+The acronym is an easy way to learn the key signs of a stroke and what to do when you see them.
 Remember these four things that start with the letters F, A, S, and T:

-· Arm weakness.
-Ask the person to raise both their arms in the air.
+· Arm Weakness.
+Ask the person to raise both their arms.
 If one arm drifts downward, that’s another sign.

-· Speech difficulty.
+· Speech Difficulty.
 Ask the person to say something very simple.
 Is the speech slurred?
-Is it hard to understand comprehend?
-If it is a "‘yes"’ to any either of these the questions could it means they’re having a stroke.
+Is it hard to comprehend?
+If it is a ‘yes’ to either of the questions it means they’re having a stroke.

 Other Warning Signs

 · Confusion.
-The person might have a hard time understanding comprehending you, or they might even have trouble getting their words out speaking clearly.
+The person might have a hard time comprehending you or they might even have trouble speaking clearly.

 · Vision.
-There is a likely impairment Problems seeing out of in one or both eyes.
+There is a likely impairment in one or both eyes.

-· Loss of balance.
-There is Trouble with walking and maintaining balance.
+· Loss of Balance.
+There is trouble walking and maintaining balance.